With airfocus you prioritize items based on strategy criteria for defined factors. In other words, a factor can have one or many strategy criteria.

 Each factor has a scoring direction, which defines whether it is a positive or negative factor.
 The scoring direction of a factor also accounts for the underlying criteria of that factor.
 You can change the scoring direction by clicking the factor name.

-Each criteria has a value type, which defines the scale of the criteria (or in other words, how you want to measure the criteria).
-You can choose from the following value types: 0 to 10, percentages, general numbers, story points, (t-shirt) sizes, financial values or yes/no. You can change the value type by clicking the criteria name.
+Each criteria has a value type which defines the scale of the criteria (or in other words, how you want to measure the criteria).
+You can choose from the following value types: 0 to 10, percentages, general numbers, story points, (t-shirt) sizes, financial values or yes/no. You can change the value type by clicking on the criteria name.

 - Rename factors and define the weighting between the factors.